amitbrown21/Hemi-Tube-DB/README.md

 ## Features

-- User registration and authentication
+- User registration and authentication.
-- Video upload and management
+- Video upload and management.
-- Video playback and streaming
+- Video playback and streaming.
-- Search functionality
+- Search functionality.
-- User comments and likes on videos
+- User comments, views and likes on videos.
+- Channel page for a user with his videos.

 ## Technologies Used
 ### Website